Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/sound.rst

 Draw Waveform
    Draws either the waveform or the strip name, file name, duration.
-   This can be useful for syncing two or more audio strips.
+   This can be useful for syncing two or more sound strips.
 Volume
    Changes the loudness of the audio.
 Pitch